SexChrLab/Cancer_Genomics/README.md

 1. Prepare file as input to the program Variant Effect Predictor (VEP)
     - GATK file is unzipped
-    - Runs the script `prepare_input_for_vep.py`
+    - Runs the script `merge_Mutect2_Strelka2_variants.py`
-    - As currently written, the snakemake automatically uses the outputs of GATK and Strelka only and takes the overlap of these two programs.
+    - As currently written, the snakemake automatically uses the outputs of GATK and Strelka only and takes the overlap of these two programs. **Update 6/7:** A bug was discovered in the original script used here and we determined that multinucleotide variants were being discarded.
+We have therefore created a new script that rescues these multinuecleotide variants.
+However, as of 6/7 this only works for the overlap of GATK Mutect2 and Strelka2.
+The original file `prepare_input_for_vep.py` is still provided, but should not be used for overlapping variant callers
-    - Other available options are:
-        - One vcf file can be provided as input, at which pointthe script converts the variant in VCF file format to format that can be used for VEP:
+    - File overlap is also formatted in a VCF file format that can be used for VEP:
             - Column 1: chromosome name
             - Column 2: Position
             - Column 3 : "."
             - Column 4: reference nucleotide
             - Column 5: alternate nucleotide
             - Column 6, 7, and 8: "."
-        - Additional VCF files can be merged by adding them to the list with a comma and no space.
-Note that the program will select the overlap of any two of the VCF files provided.
-    - This script also automatically outputs a file called `number_of_variants_summary.txt` that list the number of variants per vcf file (if there are more than 1 vcf files) and the number of variants that are shared in at least 2 vcf files
+    - This script also automatically outputs a file called `number_of_variants_summary.txt` that list the number of variants per vcf file and the number of variants that are shared in at least 2 vcf files

 2. Runs Variant Effect Predictor (VEP) - **Note:** VEP can be difficult to download.
 Detailed instructions included below.
     - Returns annotated variants